 - Crop rotation — Thoughtful crop rotation disrupts insects’ food supplies.
 We try to anticipate where and when different pests will threaten our crops and strategically adjust our planting schedules to avoid the likelihood of a serious infestation.

-- Approved Insecticides — When a pest outbreak can’t be handled by beneficial insects, we sometimes use insecticides approved for organic farming.
-These organic insecticides must have low toxicity to people and other animals, low persistence in the environment and low toxicity to beneficial microorganisms in the soil.
+- Approved insecticides — When a pest outbreak can’t be handled by beneficial insects, we sometimes use insecticides approved for organic farming.
+These organic insecticides must have low toxicity for people and other animals, low persistence in the environment and low toxicity for beneficial microorganisms in the soil.